glutanimate/PDFMtEd/README.md

 **Important note:** All changes introduced by ExifTool, and in turn PDFMtEd Editor, are [potentially reversible](http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/PDF.html), which might be a security issue under some circumstances.

-PDFMtEd Inspector (not the Editor!) works around this by using `qpdf` to purge all existing metadata (further reading: [Purging metadata](#purging-metadata)).
+PDFMtEd Inspector (not the Editor!) works around this by using `qpdf` to purge PDF files of all existing metadata (further reading: [Purging metadata](#purging-metadata)).

 #### User interface

 Here are some helpful pointers:

 - you can use the next/previous buttons to navigate between files

 - you can transfer metadata to the next file by selecting *Copy tags over to next/previous file* option

 - renamed files follow this naming scheme: `${AUTHOR} - ${TITLE} - ${YEAR}`

     You can change this by modifying the `update_filename` function in `pdfmted-editor` (I haven't implemented a proper setting for this, yet)

 - `exiftool` will sometimes fail at updating the metadata of a document.
-In most cases this is due to a malformatted PDF file.
-PDFMtEd automatically detects these issues and prompts you to try to repair the file via `qpdf` or `sejda-console`

-    Personally, I've had more success with Sejda than qpdf.
+In most cases this is because the PDF file is malformatted.
+PDFMtEd automatically detects these errors and prompts you to try to repair the file via `qpdf` or `sejda-console`.
+Personally, I've had more success with Sejda than qpdf, so I'd recommend choosing that option if you were able to install `sejda-console`.

 #### Command-line options

 There are a couple of command-line switches that might be interesting:

-- `-r` will instruct PDFMtEd Editor to tick the *rename* option by default
+- `-r` will instruct PDFMtEd Editor to check the *rename* option by default
 - `-u` enables parsing of URIs instead of file paths

 ### PDFMtEd Inspector